To Win, Will You Give Up?

 Computer Graphics: Ekapon Kunjamnong

-Angel Costume Maker: Kanyawi Paensuwan (P'Gai)
+Angel Costume Maker: Kanyawi Paensuwan

 Music Video Cast

-Power-Hungry CEO: Tamlin.
+Power-Hungry Woman: Tamlin.

-Anima: Pajareeya Suriwong (Ruby)
+Anima: Pajareeya Suriwong

-Animus: Vich Sanardharn (Ray)
+Animus: Vich Sanardharn

-CEO's Stylists: Melissa Marie Davison, Wirachart Sing-on (Tom)
+Stylists: Melissa Marie Davison, Wirachart Sing-on

 Slapped Woman: Samantha Wai Yin Eaton